larsrh/isabelle-cakeml/README.md

 The export script and hand-written source files have been written by Lars Hupel.

 Lem is a project by Peter Sewell et.al.
-Contributrs can be found on [its project page](https://www.cl.cam.ac.uk/~pes20/lem/) and on [GitHub](https://github.com/rems-project/lem/graphs/contributors).
+Contributors can be found on [its project page](https://www.cl.cam.ac.uk/~pes20/lem/) and on [GitHub](https://github.com/rems-project/lem/graphs/contributors).

 CakeML is a project with many developers and contributors that can be found on [its project page](https://cakeml.org/) and on [GitHub](https://github.com/CakeML/cakeml/graphs/contributors).